-This tutorial was requested (by David) and I’m happy to report, it’s really not very hard to do.
-If you’ve ever used a clipping mask to hide all of the extra artwork that hangs off the edges of your Illustrator artboard, and wished you could just get rid of the excess, here’s how…
+Cropping gets complex for the beginners as they do not get it done without ruining the whole project.
+If you've ever used a clipping mask to hide all of the extra artwork that hangs off the edges of your Illustrator art board, and wished you could just get rid of the excess, here's how to crop in Illustrator…

 So you have something like the example below with some extra artwork hanging off the edges and you'd like to ‘get rid of the extra.'